Woman behind ‘fired up’ Obama campaign chant backs Steyer

 The billionaire climate activist’s campaign told The Associated Press on Monday that Edith S. Childs is endorsing Steyer’s effort.
 Childs, a member of the Greenwood County Council, said in a new television ad released this week that she sees Steyer as the best possible candidate to defeat President Donald Trump in November.

 ”We need something different to beat Trump,” Childs says.
 “Steyer can bring it.
-Watch out — my guy Tom is fired up, and Trump’s got to go.”
+Watch out — my guy Tom is fired up, and Trump got to go.”

-Childs coined the phrase “fired up, ready to go” during a 2007 campaign event for Obama in Greenwood, a tale recounted in the Steyer ad.
+Childs popularized the phrase “fired up, ready to go” during a 2007 campaign event for Obama in Greenwood, a tale recounted in the Steyer ad.
 In the years since, “fired up, ready to go” became part of the campaign’s ethos, manifested in T-shirts, signs and bumper stickers.

 The AP reported at the time that Childs came to know the “fired up” verbiage from an NAACP official, to whom it was passed down by civil rights activist and Charleston native Jondelle Harris Johnson.